hippokrates1337/VibeFC/backend/CONNECTION_TEST.md

 If you encounter execution policy issues on Windows, you can use the provided PowerShell script:

-1. Edit the `install-deps.ps1` script if needed
+1. Edit the `install-deps.ps1` script if needed (typically not required for just installing dependencies).
 2. Right-click on the script in File Explorer and select "Run with PowerShell"
 3. Alternatively, open PowerShell as Administrator and run:
    ```powershell